ChrisVivasAI/craw4ai-tutorial-mdc-ai/README.md

 </div>

 Welcome, Miami Dade College AI students!
 This guide will help you set up and use [Crawl4AI](https://github.com/unclecode/crawl4ai), an open-source web crawler and scraper designed for AI applications.
-By the end of this guide, you'll have a working RAG (Retrieval-Augmented Generation) system that can answer questions about any website you crawl.
+By the end of this guide, you'll have a working RAG (Retrieval-Augmented Generation) system that can answer questions about Crawl4AI based on their Documentation (the Expert).
+Also you will have a test file where you can begin to implement what you and the expert imagine and come up with together in the Chat Ui!

 ## 📋 Prerequisites